How do I set up SPF for Postmark?

 In order for emails sent via Postmark to pass DMARC based on SPF, your DMARC policy should always be set as aspf=r (relaxed alignment).
 Your custom Return-Path will always have to be on a subdomain containing your domain name and therefore cannot meet the requirement aspf=s (strict alignment).
 If the Return Path was on your domain, we'd have no way to track bounces for you in the UI, nor have information on how our senders are performing (and therefore catch and prevent any potential cases of abuse or misconduct).

-If you don’t have DMARC monitoring set up yet, you can check out our free DMARC Monitoring service, or our start a free trial on our DMARC Digests app.
+If you don’t have DMARC monitoring set up yet, you can check out DMARC Digests, our DMARC Monitoring service.

-Can I add both custom Return-Path and SPF to my DNS?#
+Can I add both custom Return-Path (CNAME) and SPF to my DNS?#

 You cannot have both a CNAME and a TXT record (for SPF) on your subdomain at the same time.
-A CNAME overrides other DNS records, and most DNS providers won't let you even attempt to add anything else if you already have CNAME in place.
+Adding a CNAME record is a powerful change which overrides other DNS records for that subdomain (TXT, MX, A...), and most DNS providers won't let you even attempt to add anything else if you already have CNAME in place.

 I already have a CNAME record for that domain, can I add the Return-Path to my DNS?#